Travel, food, and nature are some of the most interesting means to learn and be inspired. JM tries to experience the beauty of these ways.

-A distinct interaction in the classroom is the students’ engagements and the teachers during the discussion.
-With the use of Padlet, you can keep records of your student's works simultaneously and provide an outlet where the class may interact with one another in an online environment.
-Should you wish to learn more on these functions, here is an article that can help you better understand the features of Padlet and ways to use it for better student engagement effectively.
+A distinct interaction in the classroom is the students’ engagement and the teachers during the discussion.
+With the use of Padlet, you can keep records of your student's work simultaneously and provide an outlet where the class may interact with one another in an online environment.
+Should you wish to learn more about these functions, here is an article that can help you better understand the features of Padlet and ways to use it for better student engagement effectively.
 There are a lot of helpful means to keep the discussion and participation of the students once you get the hang of this tool.

 As someone who wishes to find distinct means to introduce and conduct your lessons, you may also consider checking out TED-Ed.
-It is a space where the people wish to "spark and celebrate the ideas and knowledge-sharing of teachers and students around the world."
+It is a space where people wish to "spark and celebrate the ideas and knowledge-sharing of teachers and students around the world."

 Discover how you can use videos in the lesson’s presentation plus the interactive sharing experience for students.
 You may add questions, discussion topics, and even provide other supplementary materials.
-It is an interesting tool which can assist any educator in the lesson planning as you are guided with the specific parts where you let your students think, dig deeper into the topic, and discuss.
+It is an interesting tool that can assist any educator in lesson planning as you are guided with the specific parts where you let your students think, dig deeper into the topic, and discuss.

 Creating quick polls for your class may be possible with this online tool.
 Doodle helps you in getting your students involved during and even after the discussion.
-You may even let students explore this in creating questionnaires or surveys.
+You may even let students explore this by creating questionnaires or surveys.
 Another great thing about this is that it is free.
 You can have access to this without any worries about extra charges.
 Just make sure to read the guide on using the website and its features for you to start creating your own polls easily.

 Are you looking for a collaborative online environment to work on?
-You may be interested in exploring the different features on Slack.
+You may be interested in exploring the different features of Slack.
 This website is not only a limited tool for business professionals.
 As educators, it is necessary for people involved in the administration and the academic departments to communicate with ease, especially in these trying times.